 Why does it matter?
 Because employees…

-- Often receive employment benefits, like health care and paid time off
+- Often receive employee benefits, like health insurance and paid time off

 - Are subject to financial deductions such as income tax and Social Security tax, among others